-If the current owners are not paid the market value of the property, then it is considered a “gift” from the current owners (parents) to the children.
-Since each person can only gift each year up to $15,000 in value to another person to avoid gift tax and reporting to the IRS, this gift will most likely exceed this dollar limit.
+If the current owners are not paid based on the market value of the property, then it is considered a “gift” from the current owners (parents) to the children.
+Since each person can only gift each year up to $15,000 in value to another person and avoid paying gift tax and reporting to the IRS, this gift will most likely exceed $15,000.

 3. Income Tax – Current Tax Year

 A gift does not trigger any income tax either for the giver or the recipient.
 The reason is no income is triggered.